pixelsnob/pixelsnob-site/articles/luis-a-echeverria-resume.md

 Front-end/full-stack developer
 October 2018 - Present

-JavaScript development, using react, sails, postgres.
-Accomplishments include building a react-static restaurant site, helping to build a react drag/drop tree using react-virtualized and react-dnd, and creating a reusable json-driven form api.
+JavaScript development, react, sails, postgres.
+Built a react-static restaurant site, helped to build a react drag/drop tree using react-virtualized and react-dnd, and created a reusable json-driven form api.
 Contributed to architecture improvements, as well as general QA on a variety of different projects.

 #### Clicktripz
 Manhattan Beach, CA (remote)